megapris/MVCproject/README.md

-## Getting Started
+## What you need to run the code!

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Download this [extension](www.oracle.com/technetwork/java/tablelayout.jar) and save it in the 'lib' folder

 ## Folder Structure